-A driver's reaction depends on their vision, which is limited at night, making it difficult to make judgments and see pedestrians, bicyclists, and other obstacles.
+A driver's reaction depends on their vision, which is limited at night making it difficult to make judgments and see pedestrians, bicyclists, and other obstacles.
 Some tips to keep in mind:

 - Glare from headlights makes it difficult to see.
-Looking toward the right side of the road and flipping the rearview mirror can help to reduce headlight glare. - Low-beam headlights should be on at all times, but are required at night. - High beams should only be used when other drivers won't see them, or there is no oncoming traffic. - To compensate for reduced visibility, drive more slowly and at a greater following distance.
+Looking toward the right side of the road and flipping the rearview mirror can help to reduce glare. - Low-beam headlights should be on at all times, but are required at night. - High beams should only be used when other drivers won't see them, such as on roads with little traffic. - To compensate for reduced visibility, drive more slowly and at a greater following distance.